mgoloshchapov/Portfolio/projects/DMC.md

 ### Diffusion Monte Carlo

 Diffusion Monte-Carlo is a useful tool for computing groundstate wavefunction and energy of quantum systems.
-[Here]() I implement basic version of DMC algorithm and give several examples of its work.
+[Here](https://github.com/mgoloshchapov/Sandbox/blob/main/ComputationalQM/DMC/DMC.ipynb) I implement basic version of DMC algorithm and give several examples of its work.

-__Basic idea__
+__Idea and Examples__

 Suppose you want to find groundstate wavefunction and energy of a quantum system.
 If we replace time with imaginary time $t \rightarrow - i\tau$, arbitrary state will evolve as: